Nomuron/guidepro_backend/README.md

 ## Back-end for GuidePRO bacherole of engineering final project

 ### Running instruction
-To be able to creat back-end together with PostgreSQL run comman
+To be able to create back-end together with PostgreSQL run command
 <br>
 `docker compose up -d`
 <br>